flori/tins/README.md

   - Officially require ruby >= 2.0 and use new hash syntax.
   - New feature attempt: sleep:-30 sleeps upto 30 seconds while retrying with an exponential waiting pattern.
+  - Remove rotate and shuffle, recent rubies all support them.
+  - Add an object oriented view on method signatures and use it to create method descriptions.
 * 2015-08-13 Release 1.6.0
   - Add complete method for readline completion
 * 2015-06-21 Release 1.5.4